RxSwiftCommunity/RxAlamofire/README.md

 ## Installation

-There are two ways to install RxAlamofire
+There are three ways to install RxAlamofire

 ### CocoaPods